qiulaidongfeng/arena/README_en.md

 - It can be used in multiple goroutines at the same time

-- Do not use generics.
-You can use generics in versions earlier than go1.20
+- It can be used in versions younger than go1.20 (>=go1.18)

+- not happen use-after-free